 Planning Around It

-The Hyakubangai Anto complex operates on station hours, which typically means early morning through late evening coverage suited to transit patterns.
-No reservation is required or possible; the format is walk-in.
-Pricing sits at the lower end of Japanese casual dining, consistent with a chain curry operation.
+The Hyakubangai Anto complex operates on station hours suited to transit patterns.
+No reservation is required; the format is walk-in.
+Pricing sits at the lower end of Japanese casual dining, at about $10 per person.
 For travellers who plan mornings around arrivals and evenings around dinner reservations, the midday slot at Anto fills itself logically.
-Visitors planning a more structured regional eating itinerary might also consider how Kanazawa compares to other mid-sized Japanese cities as a food destination — for reference points further afield, affetto akita in Akita and Aji Arai in Oita both illustrate how regional cities outside the Tokyo-Osaka-Kyoto axis sustain serious food cultures at multiple tiers.
+Visitors planning a more structured regional eating itinerary might also consider how Kanazawa compares to other mid-sized Japanese cities as a food destination, for reference points further afield, affetto akita in Akita and Aji Arai in Oita both illustrate how regional cities outside the Tokyo-Osaka-Kyoto axis sustain serious food cultures at multiple tiers.
 Kanazawa belongs to that same pattern, and the curry stall at its central station is, in its own limited way, evidence of it.

 Comparison Snapshot